gioannides/SRNN-Brain-Modelling-Toolbox/README.md

 # RSNN-Brain-Modelling-Toolbox

+**The copyright of this work submitted as part of the Master Thesis at Imperial College London, rests with the author, Georgios Ioannides.
+When reusing or sharing this work, ensure you credit the author clearly to others.**

 **Acknowledgment:**

 Some code inspired by: Nicola & Clopath 2017, (C) Murray Shanahan et al, 2015, Eugene M. Izhikevich